bluelotus03/axe-hacks-2022/content/faq/_index.md

 {{< faq "When will the category prizes be announced?" >}}
 Soon!
 We are finalizing our category prizes and sponsors, and we will update everyone once they are released.
 You will be able to see all of these on our [Devpost](https://axe-hacks-2022.devpost.com/).
 {{</ faq >}}

+{{< faq "Why are participants limited to the U.S.?" >}}
+With this being Axe Hacks first year and having many things to figure out, this helps us ensure things like shipping prizes runs smoothly.
+It may be opened up in the future, so stay tuned!
+{{</ faq >}}